-The simulation is one of the largest cosmological hydrodynamical simulations ever carried out and was performed in the Cosmology Machine (COSMA) supercomputer at Durham and in the Curie supercomputer in France.
+The simulation is one of the largest cosmological hydrodynamical simulations ever carried out and was performed in Durham's Cosmology Machine (COSMA) supercomputer, funded by the national DiRAC project, and in the Curie supercomputer in France.

 It also allows researchers to trace the evolution of these galaxies back in time and compare them to the observations of galaxies in the early stages of the universe.

 The initial conditions for the simulation came from the “Cold Dark Matter” cosmological model with parameter values obtained from measurements of the cosmic microwave background – the heat left over from the Big Bang.

 Dark matter accumulates in clumps within which galaxies form.
 Gas falling into these dark matter clumps cools and forms stars.
 The simulation showed that the tremendous energy injected into galaxies by exploding massive stars and accreting supermassive black holes ultimately shape galaxies.

 It demonstrated that spiral galaxies, like our own Milky Way, emerge naturally in a Universe that conforms to the Cold Dark Matter model.